-PART 3: MONITORING P PART 3: MONITORING PLAN What parameter is to be monitored?
+What parameter is to be monitored?
 Where is the parameter to be monitored?
-How is the parameter to be monitore (what should be measured and how)?
+How is the parameter to be monitored (what should be measured and how)?
 When is the parameter to be monitored (timing and frequency)?
-By Whom is the parameter to be monitored-(responsibility)?
-How much is the cost associated with implementation of monitoring activities, etc. in the mobile hospital Vaccine adverse effects from physicians On line, on the web page of MALMED Reporting of adverse reactions from the application of the vaccine is done electronically on a Form that is published on the website of the Agency https://malmed.gov.mk/reportfor-medicines-medicines/ or in written Form through the registry office of the Agency for Drugs and Medical Devices, as well as to PHI Institute of Public Health of RSM -Skopje. collection of complaints related to vaccine adverse effects from physicians and reporting upon them.
-Durring the vaccination process Agency for Drugs and Medical Devices (Malmed) Included in MoH budget.
+By Whom is the parameter to be monitored- (responsibility)?
+How much is the cost associated with implementation of monitoring vaccine is done electronically on a Form that is published on the website of the Agency https://malmed.gov.mk/report- for-medicines-medicines/ or in written Form through the registry office of the Agency for Drugs and Medical Devices, as well as to PHI Institute of Public Health of RSM -Skopje.